RapidRiskAssessment/website/docs/data_classification.md

   nav: "docs"
 ---

+> **Data Classification** is the act of ranking data by sensitivity, audience, etc. and it is recorded in a dictionary.

 A data classification label allows for rapidly triaging data types and understand their sensitivity and intended audience.
 It is recommended to use these classification labels when creating new documents, sending emails, etc. as necessary.

 Alternatively, it is also useful to directly use labels in databases, issue trackers, etc.  automatically.
 This speeds up risk analysis as one can then query which classes of data are involved with their analysis.